 Can bamboo grow in water?

-Perhaps you imagine a Japanese garden with a koi pond, and bamboo growing out of the water alongside lotus flowers and papyrus.
+It turns out those were just special effects or overly imaginative set designers, because bamboo doesn’t grow in lagoons or rice patties.
+Perhaps you’re like me, and you imagine a Japanese garden with fountains and goldfish, and bamboo growing out of the water alongside lotus flowers and papyrus.
 But unfortunately, bamboo does NOT like to grow this way.

 Bamboo does NOT grow well in water or saturated soil.

 Or maybe you’re thinking of “lucky bamboo“, those short, segmented cuttings you see growing in a vase of water.
 Well, don’t be misled.
 Lucky bamboo grows fine in the water, but is not a true bamboo.
 It is actually a type of Dracaena, an indoor decorative, sometimes referred to as “corn plant.”